Utility Programs & Stretch Codes

-NBI uses its research to craft integrated, whole building design guidance for small commercial buildings.
-Incorporating this guidance into voluntary utility programs in turn builds market capacity that allows these strategies to be moved into model stretch codes and then into national model codes.
+NBI uses its research to craft integrated, whole-building design guidance for small commercial buildings.
+Incorporating this guidance into voluntary utility programs builds market capacity that allows these strategies to be moved into model stretch codes and then into national model codes.
 For example with NBI’s Core to Codes initiative, the Advanced Buildings Core Performance Guide became the basis for the Massachusetts Stretch Code and then for major revisions to the 2012 International Energy Conservation Code.
 At that time the IECC increased in stringency by more than 25% over the 2006 edition.

 Aligning Utility Programs with Codes